Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1492: Columbus and the Discovery of America

 Christopher Columbus needs no introduction.
-He’s largely recognized as the voyager that discovered the New World.
+He’s largely recognized as the voyager who discovered the New World.
 However, Columbus wasn’t the first explorer from Europe to find the Americas.
 In 1492, he sailed to the Bahamas archipelago and put the Dominican Republic and Haiti on European maps.
 Later, on his subsequent journeys, he traveled to South and Central America.

 So, what does this have to do with cats?
 Well, it is believed that the famed European explorer had a cat aboard his ship, Santa Maria.
 And it wasn’t just a cute pet, either.
 The cat played a very important role and was considered a part of the crew.